This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Scroll down for the full printable recipe or stick around for the step-by-step breakdown with photos to walk you through every delicious detail.

-To a large bowl, add 4 large eggs, 1/2 cup of heavy cream, and 1 tablespoon Dijon mustard.
-Season the mixture with 1 teaspoon each of kosher salt, garlic powder, and black pepper and whisk again until smooth.
-Add 2 tablespoons of fresh chopped herbs to the egg mixture (I’m using rosemary and thyme) and whisk again until silky.
+Add the eggs, heavy cream, and Dijon mustard to a large bowl, then beat well and season with kosher salt, garlic powder, and black pepper.
+Whisk until smooth, then add 2 tablespoons of fresh chopped herbs to the egg mixture (I’m using rosemary and thyme) and whisk again until silky.

 Pinch the ham slices into bundles or fold and roll them into rosettes.
 Tuck them in between the croissants, followed by the Swiss cheese.
 Add whole rosemary leaves the same way, making the arrangement look pretty.

 Sprinkle with freshly grated or shaved Parmesan cheese.
-Bake the casserole for 45-55 minutes until the top is golden brown and the eggs are set.
+Bake the casserole for 45-55 minutes, or until the top is golden brown and the eggs are set.

-Warm equal parts (1/2 cup) unsalted butter and honey in a saucepan atop the stove.
-Stir together and stir in 1/2 tablespoon fresh minced rosemary and thyme.
+Warm equal parts unsalted butter and honey in a saucepan atop the stove.
+Stir and add fresh minced rosemary and thyme.
 During the last 15 minutes of the bake, baste the honey butter over the top of the casserole like you would a glaze.
 Do this several times, allowing it to caramelize each time it’s basted and placed back into the oven.

 Let it cool for a few minutes before slicing and serving with remaining honey butter drizzled or tableside.
 Serve with a mélange of fresh blueberries, raspberries, or melon.
 Enjoy your sweet and savory croissant breakfast casserole!

-This dish may be made ahead.
+Yes, this dish may be made ahead.
 Cover the dish with foil and let it sit in the refrigerator by several hours or overnight if prepared beforehand.
-When ready to bake, remove the casserole from the fridge and let it sit at room temperature while the oven preheats.
+When ready to bake, remove the casserole from the fridge, and let it sit at room temperature while the oven preheats.
 Resume the recipe instructions and cook time.

 Ingredients